 You will often be able to get free legal advice at court, under what is called a representation order (this used to be called ‘legal aid’), although this is now means-tested.
 For those on benefits there will usually be no contribution payable; for those on higher incomes (or with substantial savings), some payment may sometimes be required.
 You will obtain a representation order if the court decides that it is in the 'interest of justice' that you have a solicitor; any mental health problems must be considered by the court when making this decision.
 If you obtain a representation order this means that either the case is serious enough for it to be possible that you could go to prison, or that you have difficulty understanding proceedings and need the help of a solicitor.
 You can instruct a solicitor of your own choosing who has a contract with the Legal Services Commission; otherwise there will be a duty solicitor available in court.

-If you want advice from a solicitor who has knowledge of mental health law and issues, contact the Law Society or Community Legal Advice for practitioners in your area (see ‘Useful contacts’).
+If you want advice from a solicitor who has knowledge of mental health law and issues, contact the Law Society or Community Legal Advice for practitioners in your area.

-Legal terms, as they appear in the Mental Health Act 1983 and other legislation, are printed in bold when they are used for the first time in this page (subsequently they are printed in ordinary type).
+Legal terms are used as they appear in the Mental Health Act 1983 and other legislation.
 Some people find these terms inappropriate, even offensive, but they are used here for the sake of legal accuracy.
 To keep this guide as straightforward as possible, we have kept technical terms to a minimum and summarised the effects of the law and good practice, where appropriate.
 Where we use section numbers, they are from the Mental Health Act 1983.
-Definitions of words are given in the section called 'explaining legal terms'.
+Definitions of words are given in Explaining legal terms.

 If the police have charged me with an offence, will I have to go to court?